My Dog Ate Seaweed What Should I Do?

 What is Seaweed?

-That stuff that washes up on the beach is the seaweed we’re talking about in this article.
-We are not discussing the edible types of seaweed.
+But, that stuff that washes up on the beach is the seaweed we’re talking about in this article.
+We won’t be discussing the edible types of seaweed in detail.
 Instead, we’re talking about “wild” seaweed.

 Dogs love to sniff wild seaweed at the beach!
 And why not?
 It’s filled with wonderful smells that dogs love!
 However, if a dog eats wild seaweed, he could become very sick.